 Other lovely flower meanings linked to daffodils include inspiration, forgiveness, and well wishes.
 Daffodils are also the birth flower of people born in the month of March.

-How to Grow Daffodils in Your Garden
+How to Grow Daffodils in Your Spring Garden

 Daffodils can be grown anywhere, whether it is in a sprawling front or backyard garden, entryway, or in pots and containers.